leandro2r/mount_dir/README.md

 ### Description

-This script was made to easier the process of mounting many directories even if they are already mounted but not correctly.
+This script was made to easier the process of mounting/umounting many directories even if they are already mounted but not correctly.

 You can run it using a `mount_dir.txt` file to get all the directories from it without have to input them in every script calling.